yingshaoxo/University_Notes/high-level-math/integration/indefinite-integral.md

 Antiderivative is the reverse relation of derivative.

 For example, we know that the derivative of $$x^2$$ is $$2x$$.
 This means that an antiderivative of $$2x$$ is $$x^2$$.

+Solving indefinite integral formula is kind of like do anti-derivative.
 ___

 The indefinite integral of $$2x$$ is expressed as $$\int 2x dx$$